 Our faculty of experts, including the National Programme team, clinical directors, international psychology experts, and patients, will give you in-depth insight and best practice to implement changes to your own programme and benefit patients - particularly those in the hard to reach populations.

 - Outline the current national updates pertaining to diabetic eye screening

 - Discuss the role of innovation and share best practice examples

 - Understand the psychosocial aspects of diabetes

-Can't make it to London for this event?
+Can't travel to London for this event?

 You can now live stream this meeting from anywhere.
 All's you need is a good internet connection.
 Click here to book the live stream.